-The 2024 Series F-1 Bonds are subject to special redemption or special mandatory tender for purchase, at the option of the Corporation, in whole or in part, at any time prior to maturity, at a Redemption Price or Purchase Price, as applicable, equal to the Special Redemption Price, plus accrued interest to the Redemption Date or purchase date, from any source other than: (i) Voluntary Sale

-Proceeds; (ii) proceeds of bonds issued, or caused to be issued, by the Corporation for the purpose of refunding all or a portion of the 2024 Series F-1 Bonds or refinancing all or a portion of any Mortgage Loan ("Refunding Bonds"), except that the proceeds of Refunding Bonds described in the succeeding paragraph may be applied to the special redemption or special mandatory tender for purchase of the 2024 Series F-1 Bonds; or (iii) any other unencumbered funds of the Corporation not subject to the lien of the Resolutions.
+The 2024 Series F-1 Bonds initially sold at par are subject to special redemption or special mandatory tender for purchase, and the 2024 Series F-1 Bonds initially sold with original issue premium are subject to special redemption only, at the option of the Corporation, in whole or in part, at any time prior to maturity, at a Redemption Price or Purchase Price, as applicable, equal to the Special Redemption Price, plus accrued interest to the Redemption Date or purchase date, from any source other than: (i) Voluntary Sale Proceeds; (ii) proceeds of bonds issued, or caused to be issued, by the Corporation for the purpose of refunding all or a portion of the 2024 Series F-1 Bonds or refinancing all or a portion of any Mortgage Loan ("Refunding Bonds"), except that the proceeds of Refunding Bonds described in the succeeding paragraph may be applied to the special redemption or special mandatory tender for purchase of the 2024 Series F-1 Bonds; or (iii) any other unencumbered funds of the Corporation not subject to the lien of the Resolutions.

-The 2024 Series F-1 Bonds are subject to the foregoing special redemption or special mandatory tender for purchase from the proceeds of Refunding Bonds issued in an amount not greater than any prepayment of a Mortgage Loan (including any 2024 Series F-1 Mortgage Loan) received by the Corporation, which prepayment is not used to redeem Bonds.
+The 2024 Series F-1 Bonds are subject to the foregoing special redemption or special mandatory tender, as applicable, for purchase from the proceeds of Refunding Bonds issued in an amount not greater than any prepayment of a Mortgage Loan (including any 2024 Series F-1 Mortgage Loan) received by the Corporation, which prepayment is not used to redeem Bonds.

-Amounts that may be applied to the foregoing special redemption or special mandatory tender for purchase include, but are not limited to: any prepayment of a 2024 Series F-1 Mortgage Loan by the Mortgagor thereof, or proceeds of foreclosure proceedings or proceeds of any credit enhancement with respect to a 2024 Series F-1 Mortgage Loan which is in default; upon the filing of a Cash Flow Statement, any prepayment of, or any such proceeds with respect to, any other Mortgage Loans (except any Mortgage Loan financed under a Supplemental Resolution that prohibits such use); unexpended proceeds of the 2024 Series F-1 Bonds; and, upon the filing of a Cash Flow Statement, amounts held in the Revenue Account that are not required to be used for other purposes.
+Amounts that may be applied to the foregoing special redemption or special mandatory tender, as applicable, for purchase include, but are not limited to: any prepayment of a 2024 Series F-1 Mortgage Loan by the Mortgagor thereof, or proceeds of foreclosure proceedings or proceeds of any credit enhancement with respect to a 2024 Series F-1 Mortgage Loan which is in default; upon the filing of a Cash Flow Statement, any prepayment of, or any such proceeds with respect to, any other Mortgage Loans (except any Mortgage Loan financed under a Supplemental Resolution that prohibits such use); unexpended proceeds of the 2024 Series F-1 Bonds; and, upon the filing of a Cash Flow Statement, amounts held in the Revenue Account that are not required to be used for other purposes.

-The "Special Redemption Price" means the redemption price, expressed as a percent, as of a redemption date will be equal to: (A) in the case of a 2024 Series F-1 Bond initially sold with original issue premium, the present value of the remaining payments of principal of and interest on such 2024 Series F-1 Bond to be redeemed (not including any portion of those payments of interest accrued and unpaid as of the redemption date), discounted to the redemption date on a semi-annual basis (assuming a 360-day year consisting of twelve 30-day months) at the initial offering yield of such 2024 Series F-1 Bond, as shown on the inside cover pages of this Official Statement, divided by the principal amount of such 2024 Series F-1 Bond to be redeemed; such redemption price determined by assuming that the principal of such 2024 Series F-1 Bond to be redeemed is paid at the earlier of maturity or the first optional redemption date for the 2024 Series F-1 Bond (if applicable), as described above, or (B) in the case of a 2024 Series F-1 Bond initially sold at par or a discount, 100% of the principal amount of such 2024 Series F-1 Bond.
+The "Special Redemption Price" means the redemption or purchase price, expressed as a percent, as of a redemption or purchase date will be equal to: (A) in the case of a 2024 Series F-1 Bond initially sold with original issue premium, the present value of the remaining payments of principal of and interest on such 2024 Series F-1 Bond to be redeemed (not including any portion of those payments of interest accrued and unpaid as of the redemption or purchase date), discounted to the redemption or purchase date on a semi-annual basis (assuming a 360-day year consisting of twelve 30-day months) at the initial offering yield of such 2024 Series F-1 Bond, as shown on the inside cover pages of this Official Statement, divided by the principal amount of such 2024 Series F-1 Bond to be redeemed or purchase is paid at the earlier of maturity or the first optional redemption date for the 2024 Series F-1 Bond (if applicable), as described above, or (B) in the case of a 2024 Series F-1 Bond initially sold at par or a discount, 100% of the principal amount of such 2024 Series F-1 Bond.